National Twelve-Bell Striking Contest

 The National Twelve-Bell Striking Contest is the principal change ringing striking competition in the United Kingdom.
 It has been held annually since 1975, and is open to any tower where 12-bell ringing is practised regularly.
 The winners of the competition are awarded the Taylor Trophy.

 In recent years the competition has become more regimented; it is now common practice that eliminators are held in good time before each year's final, and that all teams must qualify in the eliminators to compete in the final (with the occasional exception of teams representing host towers).
 The eliminators are usually held in March, all on the same day, and the final is usually held on the fourth Saturday in June.

 The 2006 competition was featured in the Marcus Brigstocke BBC television programme Trophy People.

 Past Results

+2026 competition

+The final of the 2026 contest was held at York Minster and was won by York.

+2025 competition

+The final of the 2025 contest was held at St Mary, Redcliffe and was won by Bristol.

+2024 competition

+The final of the 2024 contest was held at St John the Baptist, Chilcompton and was won by SRCY.

+2023 competition

+The final of the 2023 contest was held at Sheffield Cathedral and was won by Birmingham.

+2022 competition

+The final of the 2022 contest was held at Guildford Cathedral and was won by Birmingham.

+2020/21 competition

+There was no contest in 2020 and 2021.

+2019 competition

+The final of the 2019 contest was held at Exeter Cathedral and was won by Exeter.

+2018 competition

+The final of the 2018 contest was held at Great St Mary, Cambridge and was won by Birmingham.

+2017 competition

+The final of the 2017 contest was held at Southwark Cathedral and was won by Birmingham.

+2016 competition

+The final of the 2016 contest was held at Ss Peter & Paul, Aston and was won by Birmingham.

 2015 competition

 The final of the 2015 contest was held at St Peter Mancroft, Norwich on 27 June 2015.

 The results of the final are listed below: